josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 I'm certain you have positive qualities that aren't merely the software you know, or the things you've memorized.
 It's the _overlap_ of those qualities and your hard skills, together, that creates your real value.

+As one example: take a comic strip artist, the kind who makes the comics you might see in the paper.
+(Or would have, years ago, when everyone still got papers.
+If you were born after the '90s, just use your imagination here.)

+Comic strip artists are illustrators, writers, and comics.
+They need to have some skill in all three areas.

-As one example: generally speaking, comic strip artists aren't as funny as a comedian, as talented as an illustrator, or as skilled as a writer.
-Yet, these three seemingly unrelated skills catalyze to create someone perfect for that niche.
+Most comic strip artists, however, aren't as funny as a comedian, as talented as an illustrator, or as skilled as a writer.
+They probably wouldn't be the first candidate picked for any job where just _one_ of those skills was in demand.
+Yet, the three perhaps seemingly unrelated skills catalyze to create the perfect candidate for that specific role.

 If companies just want somebody who knows React, it's easy to find that person.
 (Maybe even a monkey.)

 It's also fairly easy to find somebody who, for instance, communicates well.
 Or, someone and can step in to lead projects where needed.

 But finding _all_ of those in the same person? *That's* value.
 So find your value, and then talk about it.
-It's not in what you know; it's in _everything_ you bring to the table, and your hard skills are just one part of that equation.
+It's not in what you know; it's in _everything_ you bring to the table all together, and your hard skills are just one part of that equation.

 In my personal career, I've been valued at more than one company because I can not only build things on the web, but I can communicate well with stakeholders, and explain things in simple terms (skills built from years in other jobs).